-This certificate is designed to prepare students with the necessary knowledge and skills to obtain entry-level employment in the water supply and reclamation industry, including dealing with domestic water supply and wastewater treatment.
-[Note: the Water Supply Technology Certificate is not equivalent to the State License in Water Supply Technology.]
+This certificate is designed to prepare students with the necessary knowledge and skills to obtain entry-level employment in the water supply technology field.
+[Note: the Water Supply Technology Certificate is not equivalent to the State License in Water Supply Distribution, Treatment or Wastewater Treatment].
+Work Experience WST 098 is highly recommended if student is not currently employed in the field.